-The bill amends AS 29.45.050 by adding new subsections that define key terms such as "long-term rental unit" and "short-term rental unit," while also clarifying the conditions under which these exemptions can be applied.
-The language specifies that short-term rentals do not include certain types of accommodations like hotels or government-operated temporary housing.
-Overall, the bill aims to support affordable housing initiatives and encourage long-term rental options within municipalities.
+The bill amends AS 29.45.050 by adding new subsections that define key terms such as "long-term rental unit" and "low-income family," and outlines the criteria for eligibility for these exemptions.
+Notably, it clarifies that short-term rental units do not include certain types of accommodations like hotels or government-operated temporary housing.
+This legislation aims to support affordable housing initiatives and encourage long-term rental options within municipalities.

 Statutes affected: